 Attackers innovate, so your enterprise identity workflows need to modernize authentication to stop the push-bomb menace.

 But change is hard for successful businesses built on password identity infrastructure.
-Unlike certificate-based passwordless alternatives, SDO passwordless MFA does not require you to build up PKI issuing infrastructure or modify directories before getting users off passwords.
+Unlike certificate-based passwordless alternatives, the SDO passwordless MFA solution does not require you to build up PKI issuing infrastructure or modify directories before getting users off passwords.
 Instead, we integrate with all leading directories and access management solutions without interrupting existing identity workflows.
 As a result, you achieve security resilience faster while improving user experience and lowering operating costs while modernizing infrastructure without secret user coordination.

 Learn more about the Octopus Platform